 - Section 312.
 Structures and Projections within Setback Areas and Additional Restrictions.
 The provisions of this section shall not be applied to the Village District unless specifically referenced in Section 322.

-(Amended 10/ /21) - Architectural Features.
-Notwithstanding the terms of Section 312.7, and 321.6, and 322.4, architectural features such as windowsills, belt courses, chimneys, balconies, cornices, eaves, or bay windows may project up to three (3) feet into any setback area.
-(Amended 5/26/11 10//21) - 312.2 Terraces.
-Notwithstanding the terms of Sections 312.7, and 321.6, and 322.4, a Terrace may extend no fewer than twenty (20) feet from the Front Lot Line or any Side or Rear Lot Line.
-The foregoing shall not apply to Porches, which shall be subject to Sections 312.7, and 321.6 and 322.4 without adjustment.
-(Amended 5/26/11 10 /21) - 312.3 Fences.
-The provisions of Sections 312.7, and 321.6, and 322.4, shall not apply to Fences.
-(Added 5/26/11 Amended 10//21) - 312.4 Swimming Pools and Playing Courts.
-All swimming pools, tennis, paddle and other such playing courts shall be deemed to be Structures and shall be subject to Sections 312.7, 321.6 and 322.4 without adjustment.
-(Amended 5/26/11-10/21) - 312.5 Projecting Features Above the Roof Level: The height limitations of these Regulations shall not apply to antennas, flagpoles, church spires, belfries, cupolas, chimneys, or similar features, provided such are not used for human occupancy, provided they shall not extend more than 15 feet above roof level, and provided that the total area covered by such features shall not exceed 10% of the area of the roof upon which they are located.
-(Amended 5/1/89)

-312.6 Visibility at Intersections: No Structure, Fence, hedge, tree or other planting shall be erected, placed or maintained on a Corner Lot in such a way as may obstruct traffic visibility across the triangular area formed by the two intersecting road right-of-way lines and a straight line connecting points along said right-of-way lines, which points are located fifty (50) feet distant from the theoretical point of intersection of such lines measured along the lines.
+(Amended 10/18/21) - 312.1 Architectural Features.
+Notwithstanding the terms of Section 312.7 and 321.6, architectural features such as windowsills, belt courses, chimneys, balconies, cornices, eaves, or bay windows may project up to three (3) feet into any setback area.
+(Amended 10/18/21) - 312.2 Terraces.
+Notwithstanding the terms of Sections 312.7 and 321.6, aTerrace may extend no fewer than twenty (20) feet from the Front Lot Line or any Side or Rear Lot Line.
+The foregoing shall not apply to Porches, which shall be subject to Sections 312.7 and 321.6 without adjustment.
+(Amended 10/18/21) - 312.3 Fences.
+The provisions of Sections 312.7 and 321.6 shall not apply to Fences.
+(Amended 10/18/21) - 312.4 Swimming Pools and Playing Courts.
+All swimming pools, tennis, paddle and other such playing courts shall be deemed to be Structures and shall be subject to Sections 312.7 and 321.6 without adjustment.
+(Amended 10/18/21) - 312.5 Projecting Features Above the Roof Level: The height limitations of these Regulations shall not apply to antennas, flagpoles, church spires, belfries, cupolas, chimneys, or similar features, provided such are not used for human occupancy, provided they shall not extend more than 15 feet above roof level, and provided that the total area covered by such features shall not exceed 10% of the area of the roof upon which they are located.
+(Amended 5/1/89) - 312.6 Visibility at Intersections: No Structure, Fence, hedge, tree or other planting shall be erected, placed or maintained on a Corner Lot in such a way as may obstruct traffic visibility across the triangular area formed by the two intersecting road right-of-way lines and a straight line connecting points along said right-of-way lines, which points are located fifty (50)feet distant from the theoretical point of intersection of such lines measured along the lines.
 This provision shall not apply to existing trees, provided that no branches are closer than six (6) feet to the ground.
 (Amended 5/26/11)